Tea drinkers enjoy possible health benefits, study suggests

 Tea contains helpful substances known to reduce inflammation.
 Past studies in China and Japan, where green tea is popular, suggested health benefits.
 The new study extends the good news to the U.K.’s favorite drink: black tea.

-Scientists from the U.S. National Cancer Institute asked about the tea habits of nearly a half million adults in the United Kingdom, then followed them for up to 14 years.
+Scientists from the U.S. National Cancer Institute used a large database project that asked about the tea habits of nearly a half million adults in the United Kingdom, then followed them for up to 14 years.
 They adjusted for risk factors such as health, socioeconomics, smoking, alcohol intake, diet, age, race and gender.

 Higher tea intake — two or more cups daily — was linked to a modest benefit: a 9% to 13% lower risk of death from any cause vs. non-tea drinkers.
 Tea temperature, or adding milk or sugar, didn’t change the results.

-Note: This story was first published on Aug.
-29, 2022.
-It was updated on Aug.
-30, 2022, to correct how U.S. National Cancer Institute scientists gathered data.